imranmd/Web_Fundamentals_Reading_Material/ReactJS/01_Intro_to_react/04_Decoding_React_app_Folders.md

 In this tutorial, we will walk through the folder structure of a typical React app and explain the purpose of each directory and file.
 We'll use code snippets and comments to make it easy for you to grasp.
 Let's dive in!

-## Prerequisites

-Before you begin, ensure that you have Node.js and npm (Node Package Manager) installed on your system.

 ## Step 1: Basic React App Folder Structure

 A basic React app typically has the following folder structure: